AAG008/Envoy2ChargeHQ/README.md

-# Envoy2ChargeHQ
+Envoy2chargehq

-Based of pgroom / ChargeHQ Git.
-Modfications required for newer envoy systems.
+Based on pgroom/ChargeHQ Git, modifications are required for newer Envoy systems.

-Python script first generates a session ID with the bearer token.
-Then makes an API Call to grab curent data via a Json file and compiles it into a format that Charge HQ can injest.
+The Python script first generates a session ID with the bearer token.
+Then it makes an API call to grab current data via a JSON file and compiles it into a format that Charge HQ can ingest.

-API called based on the Envoy documentation avaliable here: https://enphase.com/download/accessing-iq-gateway-local-apis-or-local-ui-token-based-authentication
+The API call is based on the Envoy documentation available here: https://enphase.com/download/accessing-iq-gateway-local-apis-or-local-ui-token-based-authentication

-crontab to run every minute, 5AM to 10PM daily;  */1 5-21 * * * <path>/chargehq.py
+Crontab should be set to run every minute, 5 AM to 10 PM daily: */1 5-21 * * * /chargehq.py

-POST's the following json to ChargeHQ;
-{"apiKey": "not_telling", "siteMeters": {"production_kw": 0.00, "net_import_kw": 0.00, "consumption_kw": 0.00}}
+The following JSON is POSTed to ChargeHQ: {"apiKey": "not_telling", "siteMeters": {"production_kw": 0.00, "net_import_kw": 0.00, "consumption_kw": 0.00}}

 Negative net_import = exporting

-6/04/23 Value are reporting incorrectly.
-Investgating cause.
-#update# Wrong value being pulled from the Json file.
-Corrected it to PV. had to divide the value by 3 extra 0's as the decssmial point is not in this version of the API Call.
+On 6/04/23, values were reporting incorrectly.
+Investigating cause. #update# Wrong value was being pulled from the JSON file.
+It was corrected to PV, and the value had to be divided by three extra zeros, as the decimal point is not in this version of the API call.

-  Recommended running on a linux system  that is on during daylight hours.
+It is recommended to run the script on a Linux system that is on during daylight hours.
 Make sure that Python3 or higher is installed.

-  Steps for usage.
+Steps for usage:

-  1.Populate your details in the generatetoken.py.
+Populate your details in the generatetoken.py.
-  2.Run genrate that token Copy that token down 3.Populate all details in the config.py
+Run generate that token.
+Copy that token down.
+Populate all details in the config.py.
-  4. Manually run the chargehq.py to ensure that all script runs correctly without error.
+Manually run the chargehq.py to ensure that the script runs correctly without error.
-  5. Place script in crontab to run every minute.
+Place the script in crontab to run every minute.

-  Possible issues!
-  Because the web service is presenting a self signed certficate, it may present an error.
-    You can install the certficate by grabing it from the web page and importing this cert into the python trusted store.
-    You can disable SSL verfication in python
+Possible issues: because the web service is presenting a self-signed certificate, it may present an error.
+You can install the certificate by grabbing it from the web page and importing this cert into the Python trusted store.
+You can disable SSL verification in Python.
 You can add a host entry to match the SSL cert's CN.